-What are the differences between a Development Control Plan (DCP) and a Local Environment Plan (LEP)?
+What are the differences between a DCP and a LEP?

-A DCP provides detailed planning and design guidelines to uphold the planning controls in the LEP.
+A DCP, or Development Control Plan, provides detailed planning and design guidelines to uphold the planning controls in the LEP (Local Environment Plan).

 On the other hand, an LEP is a legal document prepared by the Council and approved by the State Government to regulate land use and development.
 The LEP guides planning decisions for local governments.

 The approach taken by the Land and Environment Court of NSW in their decisions of appeals has progressively increased the role and importance of DCPs, even though DCPs are not statutorily recognised.

 Two major factors have contributed to giving DCPs receiving greater weight and importance than initially planned:

 - DCPs have become an over complex document which controls almost every aspect of development in a stringent manner; and

 - This has meant that Court decisions have held that DCPs should be a key factor in decision making.
 Courts have also held that DCPs which have been applied more consistently should be given greater weight.